Documentation

 The server is emulating the request/response, but it uses the same logic as Server.js, so tests are blazing fast and follow the proper router/middleware/etc. However, this has the disadvantage that it's not a real HTTP request, so there are some limitations.
 For example, the compression such as brotli or the content-size header are usually set by the edge proxy, so you won't be able to test those here.

-There are many runtimes where Server works!
+There are many platforms/runtimes where Server works!
 We put a lot of work to make sure it works the same way with minimal changes in them, this includes:

 - Node.js of course, including everywhere that Node is supported (VPS, Heroku, Render, etc).